-- First facility in UK to offer Small Scale Ship Reloading
+- First facility in UK to offer Small Scale LNG vessel loading from 1000m3

 - Customers will benefit from wider LNG Distribution opportunities

-National Grid Grain LNG is set to become the first facility in the UK to offer small scale ship reloading facilities (SSLNG) at its importation terminal on the Isle of Grain.
+National Grid Grain LNG is set to become the first LNG terminal in the UK to offer small scale vessel loading facilities (ssLNG) at its importation terminal on the Isle of Grain.

-The move further enhances Grain LNG’s position as a major European LNG Hub, building on the significant uptake of the Road Tanker Loading Facility which is due to open this summer.
-These two developments will enable the distribution of LNG as a fuel for the marine industry, trucks, industrial and commercial, as well as off-grid applications.
+The move further enhances Grain LNG’s position as a major European LNG Hub, building on the significant uptake of the truck loading facility.
+These services will enable the distribution of LNG to bunker commercial marine vessels and feed small scale LNG terminals across Europe.
+They will also enable the distribution of LNG as a fuel for trucks, off-grid industrial and commercial applications.

 Simon Culkin, Terminal Manager, for Grain LNG said: ““These are exciting times for the terminal and we’re looking forward to building on the world class facilities and services we offer.
 With the construction of our road tanker loading facility and expansion of our marine capabilities, Grain LNG will be at the centre of this increasingly important market sector.”